osmcode/osmcode.github.io/_libosmium_manual/02_dependencies.md

 ### Boost >= 1.55

 [Boost](https://www.boost.org/) Iterator is used for Tag filters, and for the Object Pointer Collection.
-The CRC32 checksum implementatation from boost is needed for caclcuation checksums over OSM objects.
+The CRC32 checksum implementation from boost is needed for calculating checksums over OSM objects.
 Libosmium versions before 2.6.1 also needed Boost for writing PBF files.

 You need at least Boost version 1.55.